jainshubham1506/Python_hackerrank/README.md

 # Python_hackerrank
-the excercises i had solved in hackerrank
+the excercises i had solved in hackerrank in datastructures and algorithms